 Funded by / Ownership

-News.com.au is owned by News Corp Australia, which is a part of News Corp and owned by Rupert Murdoch.
+News.com.au is owned by News Corp Australia, a part of News Corp, and owned by Rupert Murdoch.
 Revenue is based on subscriptions and advertisements.
-For annual financial reports please see here.
+For annual financial reports, please see here.

 Analysis / Bias

 They also publish celebrity news under the entertainment category: “Camila Cabello ‘sorry’ and ‘ashamed’ over past racist language.”
 When News.com.au covers news regarding the USA, they publish articles with emotionally loaded headlines and a pro-Trump tone, for example, “America’s media celebrates ‘Merry Impeachmas’ The media’s gleeful reaction to Donald Trump’s impeachment may very well help him get re-elected in 2020, commentators argue.”
-For this story, they source factually mixed right biased sources such as newsbusters.org, mostly factual Wall Street Journal and mixed Fox News.
-The latter two sources are owned by Newscorp.
-In general, they report news mostly factually with story selection slightly favoring the right.
+For this story, they source factually mixed right biased sources such as newsbusters.org, mostly factual Wall Street Journal, and mixed Fox News.
+Newscorp owns the latter two sources.
+In general, they report news mostly factually, with story selection slightly favoring the right.
 They do not clearly label opinion content.

 Failed Fact Checks